Last updated: April 17, 2023

 Exceptions to the Opt Out Requirements for Service Providers and Joint Marketing

-The opt out requirements do not apply if Zuro chooses to provide nonpublic personal information about a consumer to a nonaffiliated third party to perform services for Zuro or functions on Zuro’s behalf, if Zuro provides the initial notice as required and enters into a contractual agreement with the third party that requires the third party to maintain the confidentiality of the information to at least the same extent that Zuro must maintain that confidentiality and limits the third party’s use of the information solely to the purposes for which it is disclosed or as otherwise permitted by law.
+The opt out requirements do not apply if Zuro chooses to provide nonpublic personal information about a customer to a nonaffiliated third party to perform services for Zuro or functions on Zuro’s behalf, if Zuro provides the initial notice as required and enters into a contractual agreement with the third party that requires the third party to maintain the confidentiality of the information to at least the same extent that Zuro must maintain that confidentiality and limits the third party’s use of the information solely to the purposes for which it is disclosed or as otherwise permitted by law.

 Exceptions to the Opt Out Requirements for Processing and Servicing Transactions